Alan Clayson and The Argonauts

 the Troubles, where an ecstatic audience was still demanding more after

-than six encores.
+no less than six encores.
 In parenthesis, what became The Eurythmics supported us at some college function in the Midlands.

 Delivering “more than a performance, an experience” (Sounds), Clayson